ddcroft73/email-service/readme.md

 ### Email Micro Service

 This will be a service that I use on all my web projectst to send emails.
 It will be used to send plain text as well as HTML Emails.
-I'm going to use fastAPI to build the server, and I will also use CElery, but I dont' think I will need celery for a while.
-Its just something I think will be a good idea for scalability.
+I'm going to use fastAPI to build the server, and I will also use CElery.

 #### Tech Stack:
 fastAPI<br>